halfninja/android-parallax-wallpaper/README.md

 ## Potential improvements

-* OpenGL acceleration
+* -OpenGL acceleration-
 * Save previously used layer sets for easy re-use
 * Support layers packed into a single file
 * An online gallery to choose some nice ready made sets
-* A more sensible settings screen
+* -A more sensible settings screen-
-* A proper thumbnail icon
+* -A proper thumbnail icon-